Practice Tips for Young Pianists

 When young pianists begin their piano lessons, it is an introduction to music that is going to influence them their entire life.
 The teachers and parents should be positive, and it should be fun for the young pianist.
 Here are a few practice tips that will go a long way in assisting the teacher, parent as well as the young pianist in his/her learning endeavors:

-2. Secondly, do not be harsh, or put strict rules during the practice session.
+2. Do not be harsh, or put strict rules during the practice session.
 Just be gentle and patient with the young pianist.
 In case you are stressed over something, make sure you calm yourself down before proceeding with the piano practice.
+Also, make sure that your child have a decent instrument.
+We picked 5 digital pianos that works best for young children.
+The Top Digital Pianos for Students

 4. Allow the young pianists to schedule the practice time themselves, with your assistance.
 The practice time should not be long (usually 15 minutes per day).
 Avoid making the young pianist to skip an important part of their day such as playtime for the piano practice.
 Let them not see the practice as a form of punishment.